-The team have a management email inbox which is monitored and managed daily by the Team Manager and the Team & Practice Leads.
-All referrals to the team are raised on to the Client Information System (CIS).
-People who have an existing referral or who are already allocated within the team, are provided with the team duty email address and are notified to contact the team should there be a change in circumstance or a need for contact outside of agreed arrangements.
-For people not known to the team Gateway to Care is the first point of contact.
+The central referral email inbox is monitored and managed daily by the Team Manager and the Referral Information Coordinator (RIC).
+All referrals, requests for contact and safeguarding concerns are submitted via this inbox.
+People who have an existing referral or who are already allocated within the team, are provided with this email, and notified to contact the team should there be a change in circumstance or a need for contact outside of agreed arrangements.
+For people not known to the team or in relation to a safeguarding concern, Gateway to Care will be the first point of contact who will then submit the referral to the team's central referral email inbox.